Click on a service below for more detailed information:

 Trial attorneys, regulators, prosecutors and gaming operators turn to Spectrum Gaming Group and its decades of experience in areas such as support for criminal prosecution, gaming enforcement, game protection and security.
 As our knowledge of gaming is unparalleled, so is our value to our clients.
 Spectrum’s array of legal support services includes:

 Our work in the field of expert testimony and litigation support is a point of particular pride to us.
 We make it clear from the outset that we do not – and will not – tailor our findings to anyone’s need.
 Our conclusions are based on our unmatched blend of experience and hard work.

 Our experts have been deposed many times, and have offered testimony in a variety of serious matters.
-Such work has taken us from court rooms in San Jose, CA to the International Tribunal at the Peace Palace at The Hague.
+Such work has taken us from court rooms in San Jose, CA to the International Tribunal at the Peace Palace at The Hague to the World Bank in Washington, DC.
 Attorneys and others who prize our candor and work ethic count on Spectrum Gaming Group.

 Spectrum executives and associates have decades of casino operational and regulatory experience at senior-management levels in multiple jurisdictions, and are equipped to assist with the major tasks essential to:

 The following list of tasks is designed to offer some basic guidance as to the nature of the complex task of taking a casino from concept to operation.
 This process, by definition, requires flexibility to include additional tasks and address unanticipated challenges that will arise during this important process.